rregio/perdido-anotante/_posts/en/2025-04-03-doing-diferent-things.md

 date: 2025-04-03 10:41:00
 categories: [mental]
 lang: en
+header_image: /assets/imagens/fazendo-coisas-diferentes.jpeg
+excerpt: And this note was a recommendation from the psychologist, where he asked me to do things that I...
 ---
 And this note was a recommendation from the psychologist, where he asked me to do things that I don't normally do...
 Like cooking, and he gave me some recommendations.